In discussions involving retirement, you may have come across the phrase "required minimum distributions" or "RMDs." But what are they?

 Confused about how much to withdraw or what to do?

-Taking the correct required minimum distribution can be daunting and confusing.
-If you fail to take the correct distribution, you will incur a 50 percent IRS penalty on any amount of the RMD you fail to take.
+Figuring out the correct required minimum distribution to take can be daunting, and doing so incorrectly could cost you money.
+You’ll incur a 25% IRS penalty on any amount of the RMD you fail to take.

 One solution?
 Consolidate your retirement accounts with Modern Woodmen.
 Your Modern Woodmen representative will walk you through the steps to combine your retirement accounts.
 That can mean: